 Shortcuts past the time-wasting mistakes.

 There are many common mistakes that everyone makes entering this field.
-There’s virtually no information on the internet besides what I have provided, and even then, my content has holes in it.
-I want to go through these mistakes with you.
+There’s virtually no information on the internet besides what I have provided; I want to go through these mistakes with you.
 More importantly, I want you to make those mistakes HERE so you don’t make them at your business where they will cost you time, money, and sanity.

 I will supply you with notes on what we’ve gone over so that you are not left stranded if you forget core concepts.

 What are you teaching?

 I teach whatever it is that you need to learn.
 The beauty of small class size teaching where we give you lab time to work on projects, is that we get to redirect “what are you teaching?” back at you with another question: “What don’t you know?”
 The format is simple: we work on real board issues at your pace.

 My favorite part of this entire process is that I am never going over the same thing twice.
 It is all based on where YOU are in your understanding of this entire process.